 Oily skin types tend to prefer a fuller coverage foundation as some struggle with blemishes or large pores.
 Don’t be afraid to use the product you believe will give the best result.
 Start with a clean hydrated surface (regardless of the skin type), wipe the skin clean, apply a moisturizer or primer and apply makeup as your normally would.
 I tend to use concealers through the T-zone (especially on oily skins), set and powder these areas well.

 Sometimes, I find products that are targeted toward a certain skin type don’t always perform the way I would like.
-I use my favourite go-to products for all my clients (varying on the type of look/finish they want).
+I use my favorite go-to products for all my clients (varying on the type of look/finish they want).
 What might differ is the advice I give them to up keep the look for the rest of the day and the skin care advice I suggest.

 I suggest that my oilier clients bring a blotting powder or blotter papers with them, a few q-tips for little tiny fixes, and I ask them to avoid touching their face with their hands as much as possible.
 For dry or normal skin, I suggest the same things but I also suggest packing a little container of skin balm/moisturizer to lightly dab and rehydrate areas where they may start to flake.

-In terms of skincare for oily skin, I go a bit against the grain with my tips.
 Having oily skin myself, I believe I know what works well for me (and many people whom I have made these suggestions to) but I understand they may not be for everyone!
 Oil combats oil.
 A big mistake a lot of people make when trying to combat their oily skin is depriving it of moisture.
 This is probably the worst thing you can do.
 While you deprive your skin, it goes into overdrive thinking to itself “OMG I’m losing oil, I have no protection, I must produce more… and more!”

 In turn, you are actually promoting more oil production when you decide not to moisturize.
 When your skin is receiving the right amount of hydration and nutrients, it will slow down oil production and start to level out.

 I use an oil cleanser and I moisturize with Argan Oil.
-I know – scary!
+I know—scary!
 But, like I said, oil combats oil and my skin doesn’t produce an outrageous amount of oil at all.
 My makeup glides on with ease and I set it well to ensure it’s long wear.
 I do have to touch up with powder maybe once throughout the day as my natural oils do start to seep through (something that is pretty much unavoidable for oily skin).
 Exfoliating regularly is just as important as staying hydrated.
 Invest in a good quality exfoliation treatment and listen to your skin.
 Too much exfoliation can result in dry skin; look at your skin and assess what it needs!

 I hope these tips and tricks helped you out as an artist and for your personal knowledge as well!
 Happy blotting 😉